lmu-cmsi486-fall2020/assignments/document-db-mini-stack.md

 2. Put that design in writing by providing a diagram of that schema—notation is less rigid here again because of the way document-centric databases operate:
     * For MongoDB, state the chosen name for your database and the collections it will contain
     * For ElasticSearch, state the names of the indices that you will use
-    * In both cases, describe the documents that will go into these collections or indices by showing their JSON structure—what are their property names?
+    * In both cases, describe the documents that will go into these collections or indices by _showing their JSON structure_—what are their property names?
 What types do they have?
 Are there any sub-objects or arrays?
-    * Submit this as _schema.pdf_
+    * Submit this as _schema.pdf_ or _schema.md_, as appropriate
 3. For ElasticSearch, you may need to supply _mappings_ objects (one per index that requires _mappings_): if so, supply them as _**(index-name)**-mappings.json_ (meant for direct `PUT` via _curl_ or Postman to the intended index)
 4. Write one or more programs that will populate the target database with the dataset: submit these as one or more _loader_ source files